 The skill-building curriculum below provides an excellent overview of critical issues and strategies in engaged research.
-For faculty interested in learning more about potential research partners in the local community, the Swearer Center staff is available to consult; please send inquiries to [email protected].
+For faculty interested in learning more about potential research partners in the local community, the Swearer Center staff is available to consult; please contact Julie Plaut ([email protected]), Director of Engaged Scholarship at the Swearer Center, and Assistant Dean of the College.
 Advance-Clinical Translational Research also "serves as a central hub to support and educate clinical and translational researchers in Rhode Island" and is a valuable resource for scholars focused on health.

-Research University Engaged Scholarship Toolkit (2016, fifth edition) by Clayton Hurd et al.
+Research University Engaged Scholarship Toolkit (Hurd et al., 2016, fifth edition).

 - This toolkit was developed "(1) to add clarity to the meaning and conceptualization of community-engaged scholarship in a research university context; (2) to provide a rationale for why to do it and resources on how to do it well; (3) to provide tools and assistance for faculty at research universities to document engaged scholarship for reward and promotion (i.e., how to get credit for it); and (4) to provide tools and assistance for enabling the assessment of engaged scholarship (i.e., for faculty reward and promotion)."

 IRB Challenges in Multi-Partner Community-Based Participatory Research (Brown et al.).